-Depending on the results of the Cancer Risk Assessment, we'll develop a plan for your dog.
-Dogs that receive a low cancer risk assessment result only need to finish their wellness visit and reschedule for the next one.
+Depending on the results of the Cancer Risk Assessment, we'll develop a plan for your pet.
+Dogs and cats that receive a low cancer risk assessment result only need to finish their wellness visit and reschedule for the next one.

-If your dog receives an elevated risk, we will discuss what it means, how to reduce the risk, and what to watch out for.
-The Cancer Risk Assessment is a tool to help us identify the condition of your dog and be active in their care.
+If your pet receives an elevated risk, we will discuss what it means, how to reduce the risk, and what to watch out for.
+The Cancer Risk Assessment is a tool to help us identify the condition of your pet and be active in their care.